dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 if num...
 ```

-then `num` is a non-nullable number, and you can complete the
+then `num` is a non-nullable variable, and you can complete the
 condition with ` < 0`.

 But if instead you're dealing with